voegelas/nginx-auth-saslauthd/README.md

 ## DEPENDENCIES

-This program requires [Mojolicious](http://mojolicious.org/) and the saslauthd daemon from Cyrus SASL.
+This program requires [Mojolicious](http://mojolicious.org/) 7.27 or later and the saslauthd daemon from Cyrus SASL.

-On Ubuntu, install the packages libmojolicious-perl and sasl2-bin.

 ## SUPPORT AND DOCUMENTATION